saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 ### Specify the Sauce Data Center
 Depending which data center (*us-west-1*, *eu-central-1*, etc.) you are running your tests in, you may want to change which data center your tunnel is running through (default *us-west-1*).
 [See the list of Sauce Connect endpoints](https://wiki.saucelabs.com/display/DOCS/Data+Center+Endpoints#DataCenterEndpoints-EUDataCenter)

-Simply add the flag `-x data-center-endpoint` like so:
+Simply add a flag for the [data center endpoint](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy#data-center-endpoint) like `-x https://data-center-1.saucelabs.com/rest/v1` when you launch your tunnel:

 ```
 bin/ sc -u your-username -k your-accesskey -i your-tunnelname -x https://eu-central-1.saucelabs.com/rest/v1